algorand/pyteal/docs/state.rst

         If(myAppSenderRole.hasValue(), myAppSenderRole.value(), Bytes("none"))
     ])

-    # get "role" from the local state of Txn.accounts[0] for the current account
+    # get "role" from the local state of Txn.accounts[1] for the current app
     # if "role" has not been set, returns "none"
     myAppOtherAccountRole = App.localGetEx(Int(1), Int(0), Bytes("role"))
     Seq([